How Many Days Are There in 5 Years? A complete walkthrough

 Scenario 3: A General Formula (Approximation)

 While the precise calculation requires knowing the specific years, we can create a general approximation.
 On average, there's a leap year every four years.
-Therefore, a rough estimation for the number of days in five years is:
+Because of this, a rough estimation for the number of days in five years is:

 This formula provides a reasonable estimate but doesn't account for the nuances of the 400-year rule.
 It’s best used for quick estimations where a high degree of accuracy is not critical.